• Skip to primary navigation

 Add to this the ATO’s reputation for having a pretty unfriendly response to mistakes and it’s no wonder so many of us would rather extract a tooth than attempt their annual tax return.

+OK, so what can you do to make this ‘doing your tax return’ thing easier?
 Simple, just read this page!
 We help you ‘adult’ right by getting you up to speed on tax, in no time.

-So let’s get you tax savvy!
+Let’s get you tax savvy!

 What is tax and who has to pay it?